 World-renowned scholar Debra Newman Ham graduated from York High School.
 She started her career in 1972 and led a successful career as an archivist, curator, professor, and published author specializing in black history.
 Her historical work has been used extensively in the study and teaching of black history across the nation.
 (McClure, 2019b)

 Black history isn’t just observed in February, it’s celebrated in York all year.
-Continue your discovery of black history in York County along our new Cultural Trails launching late February 2023.
-The Cultural Trails feature the pioneers and crafters of York County.
-The series includes an African American Excellence trail showcasing black-owned businesses and experiences that tell stories of perseverance and entrepreneurship of African American history in York.
+Continue your discovery of black history in York County along our Cultural Trails program which launched in February 2023.
+The Cultural Trails feature pioneers and crafters of York County.
+The series includes an African American Focused trail showcasing black-owned businesses and experiences that tell stories of perseverance and entrepreneurship of African American history in York.